BuilderIO/builder/packages/react/README.md

 # Builder.io React SDK

-NOTE: If you want to register your React Server Components as custom components in Builder, you will need to use our experimental NextJS SDK [here](../sdks/output/nextjs).
+NOTE: If you want to register your React Server Components as custom components in Builder, you will need to use our experimental NextJS SDK [here](https://github.com/BuilderIO/builder/tree/main/packages/sdks/output/nextjs).

 NOTE: If you want a zero-dependencies, fast and small Builder SDK for React, we strongly encourage you to try out our Gen 2 React SDK.
-You can find it [here](../sdks/output/react).
+You can find it [here](https://github.com/BuilderIO/builder/tree/main/packages/sdks/output/react).

 ## Integration

 See our full [getting started docs](https://www.builder.io/c/docs/developers), or jump right into integration.
-We generally recommend to start with page buliding as your initial integration:
+We generally recommend to start with page building as your initial integration:

 <table>
   <tr>